Parsl/parsl/docs/userguide/advanced/parsl_perf.rst

    which is sometimes sub-linear, and to get more consistent batch sizes across runs of ``parsl-perf``.

+ * ``--iterate=10,10000,10000`` (or any other sequence of batch sizes) will run a fixed sequence of batches: in this example, first a batch of 10 tasks, then two batches of 10000 tasks.
+This is useful for making tests that compare fixed batch sizes along with warmup steps between different configurations, without the additional batches of ``estimate`` and ``exponential`` to discover time-sized (rather than count-sized) batch sizes.

 For example:

 .. code-block:: bash